-Canadians will need to have a valid passport to successfully apply for an ETIAS Italy tourist visa.
-The passport used in the application must be the same as the passport used for traveling, if not the ETIAS visa will not be valid.
+Canadians will need to have a valid passport to successfully apply for an ETIAS Italy tourist visa waiver.
+The passport used in the application must be the same as the passport used for traveling, if not the ETIAS visa waiver will not be valid.

 Italy has an incredible 53 UNESCO World Heritage Sites, more than any other country in the world.
 Whether you want to see spectacular scenery such as the Italian Alps, masterpieces from the likes of Michelangelo and da Vinci, or just enjoy Italian culture and lifestyle, there is something for everyone.

 Rome is the best place to see the ruins and relics from the days of the empire.
 Jaw-dropping sites such as the Colosseum, the Pantheon, and the Roman Forum never fail to impress.
 Venice, the city built on water, is one of the prettiest places is perfect for a romantic trip.